 Providing Exceptional Research Patient Care

-The Clinical Trials Office’s Translational Research Unit (CTO TRU) is dedicated to caring for study participants and ensuring their safety while enrolled in clinical trials.
+The Clinical Trials Office’s Translational Research Unit (TRU) is dedicated to caring for study participants and ensuring their safety while enrolled in clinical trials.
 We work closely with study teams to conduct protocol driven activities such as drug administrations, clinical data and sample collection.

-CTO TRU is located at the UW Medical Center (UWMC) and staffed by nurses and medical assistants who are GCP-certified and trained in Human Subject Protection.
+The TRU is located at the UW Medical Center-Montlake (UWMC) and staffed by nurses and medical assistants who are GCP-certified and trained in Human Subject Protection.
 We provide expertise in complying with complex requirements and innovative treatments, such as immunotherapy, high-volume sampling and pharmacokinetic studies.

-Clinical services administered by CTO TRU staff for study participants include:
+Clinical services administered by TRU staff for study participants include:

 - Nursing care, such as frequent blood draws and IV placement

 - Observation and monitoring intravenous infusions

 - Other clinical research tests and services (e.g., ECG, 6-minute walk test, etc.)

 Our experienced financial professionals work closely with Principal Investigators and Study Teams to develop, negotiate, and maintain accurate clinical research budgets in accordance with Medicare and institutional policies that are sustainable throughout the lifecycle of the trial.